 In addition to the "Ferrovial, Natural Capital" program, the company develops different projects related to biodiversity, aiming both to evaluate and mitigate the impact on the natural spaces or ecosystems affected by its activity, and to anticipate market trends and the case being, take advantage of the opportunities that arise.

-Ferrovial works with several scientific institutions (CSIC, Universidad Rey Juan Carlos de Madrid, USAL) in the development of a methodology on a corporate scale to measure the company’s impact on Natural Capital and therefore on biodiversity.
+Ferrovial Works with a range of scientific institutions (CSIC, Universidad Rey Juan Carlos de Madrid, USAL) to develop a corporate-scale methodology to measure the company’s impact on natural capital and therefore on biodiversity.

-With respect to the emerging biodiversity markets, Ferrovial has been deepening the existing offsetting mechanisms.
-At present, Ferrovial is attentive to the development of new legal frameworks in countries like Spain or the United Kingdom.
+Regarding the emerging biodiversity markets, Ferrovial has been delving deeper into the different existing offsetting mechanisms.
+Ferrovial is currently keeping a watch on the development of new legal frameworks in countries including Spain and the United Kingdom.